kalessil/phpinspectionsea/docs/probable-bugs.md

 Demo: https://3v4l.org/9uBKU

 Please note that this is not a bug in PHP but expected behaviour: "The class name resolution using ::class is a compile time transformation.
 That means at the time the class name string is created no autoloading has happened yet.
 As a consequence, class names are expanded even if the class does not exist.
 No error is issued in that case.".
 See: [php.net](http://php.net/manual/en/language.oop5.basic.php#language.oop5.basic.class.class)

+## Null pointer exceptions prevention

+The inspection name is clearly taken from Java, we also actively enhancing the inspection towards similar checks in Java.

+Php specific is taken into account, but some limitations are exists: is_object(), is_null() and similar is_*() functions calls are not analyzed, instead we recommend to rely on null identity and instanceof operators.
+Another limitation is that the inspection don't rely on DocBlock - types must be implicitly declared.

+Following cases currently supported (we'll keep extending the list):
+- method parameters (nullable objects), e.g. `public function method(?\stdClass $first, \stdClass $second = null) { ... }`;
+- method local variables initialized with potentially nullable values;
+- to be continued (when funding is found);